survivejs/webpack-book/manuscript/building/02_bundle_splitting.md

 ![`CommonsChunkPlugin` children and async](images/commonschunk.png)

 T> `children` and `async` can be used together if you are using *Code Splitting* and want to extract commonalities.

-W> The `children` behavior applies only to immediate children.
-The algorithm is not applied recursively.
-[Webpack issue 3981](https://github.com/webpack/webpack/issues/3981) explains this in detail.

 ## Splitting and Merging Chunks